hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 within a finite individual or particular spatio-temporal region
 - Individual concept: a concept in the definition of which proper names or equivalent signs are indispensable
 - Universal concept: a concept which any reference to proper names can be completely eliminated
+- Explicit definition: whereby concepts of an axiom system are given meaning in terms of a system of lower level universality
+- Conventionalism: view theoretical natural science not as a picture of nature but merely a logical construction;
+it is this construction which determines the properties of an artificial world: a world of concepts implicitly defined by the natural laws which we have chosen.
+Sci speaks only in this world.
+- Logical characterization of falsifiable systems: logical relations holding between the theory and the class of basic stms
+- System of basic statements: all self-consistent singular statements of a certain logical form: all conceivable singular statements of fact

 # Content
 ## Preface